-A student who has met reclassification criteria and is no longer identified as an English learner/Emergent bilingual; synonymous with non-EL, non-ELL, and non-LEP.
-EP also means a student who has never been identified as an English learner/Emergent bilingual.
+A student who has met reclassification criteria and is no longer identified as an Emergent Bilingual/Emergent bilingual; synonymous with non-EL, non-ELL, and non-LEP.
+EP also means a student who has never been identified as an Emergent Bilingual/Emergent bilingual.